dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 For instance one could write `set b: bool`, which is equivalent to `set b: bool :: b` and would be the set of all `bool` values.
 Another example is `set x: nat | x < 5, which is equivalent to `set x: nat | x < 5:: x` and would be the set `{0, 1, 2, 3, 4}`.

-But if more than one variable is declared, then there is no natural implicit expression to fill in if it is omitted, so such an expression is required.
+But if more than one variable is declared, then there is no natural implicit expression to fill in after the `::` if it is omitted, so some expression is required.
 The failing example above, for example, might use the expression `x * y`, as in `set x, y  | 0 <= x < y < 10 :: x * y`, or any other expression over `x` and `y`.